 Co-owner Jessica Azeez’s themed dinners centered on (yes) bread bring more dough, like a whole-grain pasta eve with guest chef Danny Petitta.

-Photography Courtesy Of: Sarah Culver
+Photography by: Sarah Culver